-As we head into winter heating season, we’re ready.
-And, we’re here to help make sure you are too.
+Throughout this winter heating season, we’re ready.
+And, we’re here to make sure you are too.

 We’re committed to providing the safe, reliable energy that our communities need to thrive, and are closely monitoring the current and forecasted price and supply of natural gas.

 We encourage any of our customers who may be struggling to pay their bills to reach out to our customer service team.
-While natural gas remains a cost-effective energy source, we support and provide programs to help those who may be impacted by higher commodity prices.
+While natural gas remains a cost-effective energy source, we support and provide programs to help those who may be impacted.

 Act now to save later

 We want to encourage our customers to be energy aware by taking advantage of easy and affordable upgrades that conserve energy and provide a quick pay-back for homeowners seeking to save.

 These simple, easy tips and projects will help reduce wasted energy and manage energy use.